lauramagallanes/lauramagallanes/README.md

 - ✔️ My greatest strengths are logical thinking, the ability to teamwork, the ability to solve problems, great communication skills, and being self-taught.

-- 📌 I am currently looking for my first job as a developer, where I can apply the knowledge and skills I have acquired and continue learning and improving as a programmer.

 - 👩🏻‍🔬 I am also a Pharmaceutical Chemist, with a Master's degree in Chemistry.

 ## Technologies & tools: